-This proposal forms part of the corporate savings plans and outlines how a saving of approximately £1.m can be achieved from the CYP Public Health Services budget.
-Savings will be realised through review, redesign and re-procurement and based on alignment of PH CYP existing services with LCC services, where appropriate, in order to streamline pathways, avoid duplication and better integrate services.
+This proposal forms part of the corporate savings plans and outlines how savings can be achieved from the CYP Public Health Services budget.
+Savings will be realised through review, redesign and reprocurement and based on alignment of PH CYP existing services with LCC services, where appropriate, in order to streamline pathways, avoid duplication and better integrate services.